EleutherAI/lm-evaluation-harness/docs/interface.md

 - `--include_path` : Accepts a path to a folder.
 If passed, then all YAML files containing `lm-eval` compatible task configurations will be added to the task registry as available tasks.
 Used for when one is writing config files for their own task in a folder other than `lm_eval/tasks/`.

+- `--system_instruction`: Specifies a system instruction string to prepend to the prompt.

+- `--apply_chat_template` : If this flag is on, a chat template will be applied to the prompt.
+For Hugging Face models, the chat template is taken from the tokenizer, if the tokenizer does not have a chat template, a default one will be applied.
+For other models, chat templating is not currently implemented.

+- `--fewshot_as_multiturn` : If this flag is on, the Fewshot examples are treated as a multi-turn conversation.
+Questions are provided as user content and answers are provided as assistant responses.
+Requires `--num_fewshot` to be set to be greater than 0, and `--apply_chat_template` to be on.

 - `--predict_only`: Generates the model outputs without computing metrics.
 Use with `--log_samples` to retrieve decoded results.

 * `--seed`: Set seed for python's random, numpy and torch.
 Accepts a comma-separated list of 3 values for python's random, numpy, and torch seeds, respectively, or a single integer to set the same seed for all three.
 The values are either an integer or 'None' to not set the seed.
 Default is `0,1234,1234` (for backward compatibility).
 E.g. `--seed 0,None,8` sets `random.seed(0)` and `torch.manual_seed(8)`.
 Here numpy's seed is not set since the second value is `None`.
 E.g, `--seed 42` sets all three seeds to 42.